 Let’s start in Photoshop.
 Launch the program and create a new document.
 When creating everything from scratch, it’s always a good idea to make it really big.
 That way an A2 format can later be chopped up and cropped in any other format desired.
 We’re going to create a borderless illustration for an A2 and later crop it into an A3.
-So create a new document with these sizes - W: 42.5cm, H: 59.4cm, 300 dpi, CMYK.
+So I created a new document with these sizes: W: 42.5cm, H: 59.4cm, 300 dpi, CMYK.

 We want the overall shape to form a heart, so draw a heart really quickly.
 With the Paint Bucket tool (G) I made a black background.
 Using the Brush Tool (B), draw the heart shape.

 Use the guideline to draw in your text with a tablet.
 Consider this a sketch.
 If you’re more comfortable doing this on paper, do it and scan it.

 Go to Filter > Blur > Motion Blur.
-Change the direction to a 60 degree angle and strength to 20.
+Change the direction to a 60 degree angle and strength to 10 or 20.
 Press OK.

-Reduce the Opacity by approx. 50% and duplicate it.
+Reduce the Opacity by approx. 50% and Duplicate (Cmnd-J).
 Apply a Layer Mask (Layer > Layer Mask > Reveal All) and start to hide away portions with a large, black, soft brush.

 Grab the Pen Tool and trace your first light streak in Path Mode.